peteroupc/peteroupc.github.io/random.md

 <a id=Choosing_from_Among_All_Permutations></a>
 ### Choosing from Among All Permutations

-The second consideration is present if the application uses PRNGs for shuffling.
+The second consideration is present if PRNGs are used for shuffling.
 If the PRNG's period is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
 (This is not the same as _generating_ all permutations of a list, which, for a sufficiently large list size, can't be done by any computer in a reasonable time.)

 The number of distinct permutations is the [**multinomial coefficient**](http://mathworld.wolfram.com/MultinomialCoefficient.html) _m_! / (_w_<sub>1</sub>! &times; _w_<sub>2</sub>! &times; ... &times; _w_<sub>_n_</sub>!), where _m_ is the list's size, _n_ is the number of different items in the list, _x_! means "_x_ [**factorial**](https://en.wikipedia.org/wiki/Factorial)", and _w_<sub>_i_</sub> is the number of times the item identified by _i_ appears in the list.
 (This reduces to _n_!, if the list consists of _n_ different items.)

+The following Python code suggests how many bits of [**_entropy_**](#Nondeterministic_Sources) (randomness) are needed for shuffling.
+(See also "Lack of randomness" in the [**BigDeal document by van Staveren**](https://sater.home.xs4all.nl/doc.html).)
+For example, to shuffle&mdash;

-Formulas suggesting state lengths for PRNGs are implemented below in Python.
-For example, to shuffle a 52-item list, a PRNG with state length 226 or more is suggested, and to shuffle two 52-item lists of identical contents together, a PRNG with state length 500 or more is suggested.
+- a 52-item list, it is suggested to use a PRNG with state length 226 or more, initialized with a seed with at least 226 bits of entropy (`stateLengthN(52)`), or
+- two 52-item lists of identical contents together, then the suggested state length and bits of entropy are 500 or more (`stateLengthDecks(2, 52)`).

+---

     def fac(x):
         """ Calculates factorial of x. """